TheLostCraft/MCservControll/README.md

+# Commands:

+/setup -- set up the discord bot

+/rolepermission -- set the permission level for a role

+/rolecommandpermission -- set the permission level needed for a command

+/start -- start your server

+/stop -- stop your server

+/restart -- restart your server

+#
+# How to set up the discord bot

 # MCservControll
 A open-source discord bot to controll minecraft servers via discord.
 If you have any ideas for the project, let me know.